Strengthen your business recovery with cost reduction, debt and cashflow management.

 receive most of their income from the business, or

-be able to demonstrate they received most of their income from the business prior to 1 March 2020, and that this would have continued to be the case if not for the effects of coronavirus (COVID-19) and Government-imposed restrictions.
+be able to demonstrate they received most of their income from the business prior to 1 March 2020, and that this would have continued to be the case if not for the effects of COVID-19.

 This page is for members only.
 Please join or login to read the full article.